DealMakerTech/api/v1/clients/php/README.md

 4. The developer configures webhooks by including:
    - The HTTPS URL where the request will be sent
    - Optionally, a security token that we would use to build a SHA1 hash that would be included in the request headers.
 The name of the header is `X-DealMaker-Signature`.
 If the secret is not specified, the hash won’t be included in the headers.
+   - The Deal(s) to include in the webhook subscription
    - An email address that will be used to notify about errors.
 5. The developers can disable webhooks temporarily if needed